 During his military service, Rik was fortunate to be part of the US Army's "Bayonet Chorus" where he performed for the troops, top brass, at many events and colleges plus on TV.

-After his tour of duty, Rik returned to college and majored in music.
-He also established a very successful career as an Equine Artist and Sculptor, and his sought after works are found in museums and fine art collections worldwide.
+After his tour of duty, Rik returned to college to major in music.
+He also established a successful career as an Artist and Sculptor, and his works are found in museums and fine art collections worldwide.

-Rik also enjoyed being a singer/server at the Bouzey Rouge Restaurant, where his rendition of “Music of the Night” was frequently requested.
+Rik also enjoyed being a singer at the Bouzey Rouge Restaurant, where his rendition of “Music of the Night” was frequently requested.

-But life always brings changes, and after many years of musical and artistic success, Rik had to face the reality of worsening back problems, which made it necessary to curtail much of his performing and musical activities.
+But life always brings changes, and after several years of music and art successes, Rik was faced with the reality of increasing back problems, forcing him to curtail

-Several years later, after successful spinal surgery, Rik's health began to improve, and he was able to sing and perform again.
-He was soon cast as Freddie Einsford Hill in "My Fair Lady."
-He received glowing reviews, especially for his rendition of "On the Street Where You Live" Plus people were requesting music CDs, inspiring Rik
+After spinal surgery, Rik's health improved, and he was able to perform again.
+Cast as Freddie Einsford Hill in "My Fair Lady." he received glowing reviews for his rousing rendition of "On the Street Where You Live" And People were requesting music CDs, inspiring Rik

-After receiving that devastating news, Rik had to seriously look at all of his prospects.
-He loved art and continued to create new sculptures, but he also began spending
+After that devastating news, Rik had to look at his prospects.
+He loved creating art and continued to create new sculptures, but also began spending